Dj hire prices guide

 Wedding & Party DJ Prices

-These 7 factors will impact how much you pay for a DJ.
+These are the key factors that will impact how much you pay when hiring a DJ.

 1) How long will the DJ set be?

-The hours you want the DJ playing will impact the overall cost.
-Most DJ sets last one to two hours.
-Bar and corporate events often need sets up to 6 hours.
-DJs usually charge a fixed rate for the agreed time.
-Some DJs charge per hour instead.
-If you agree a flat price like £400, confirm exactly how long their set will be.
-Otherwise you may pay extra hire costs.
-Get all the facts before you sign a contract.
+The length of the set will directly impact the cost.
+Most DJ sets last one to two hours, though bar and corporate events often need sets of up to six hours.
+DJs usually charge a fixed rate for the agreed time, though some charge per hour instead.
+If you agree a flat price, always confirm exactly how many hours are included - otherwise you could end up paying extra if the set runs over.

-Most local DJs won't charge travel costs for nearby gigs.
-For example, a London DJ will usually travel anywhere inside the M25 without extra charges.
-A DJ from your area will typically cost less.
+Most local DJs won't charge travel costs for gigs nearby.
+For example, a DJ in London will usually travel anywhere inside the M25 without extra cost.
+Hiring someone local will typically cost less.

 • DJ's airfare.